vlcsnap-2025-03-12-10h31m44s205.png

 Sound Design

-Through carefully crafted sound design and an original musical score, each episode creates an immersive audio experience.
-Rich audio landscapes help transport listeners through time, making historical moments feel more immediate and real.
+Through carefully crafted sound design and musical score, each episode creates an immersive audio experience.
+We’re not talking about a few royalty-free sound effects, but a rich audio landscapes that help transport listeners through time, making historical moments feel more immediate and real.

 Narrative Structure